Horrible Bosses

-Horrible Bosses is a 2011 American crime comedy film directed by Seth Gordon and written by Michael Markowitz, John Francis Daley, and Jonathan Goldstein, from a story by Markowitz.
+Horrible Bosses is a 2011 American crime black comedy film directed by Seth Gordon and written by Michael Markowitz, John Francis Daley, and Jonathan Goldstein, from a story by Markowitz.
 It stars Jason Bateman, Charlie Day, Jason Sudeikis, Jennifer Aniston, Colin Farrell, Kevin Spacey, Donald Sutherland, and Jamie Foxx.

 The plot follows three friends, played by Bateman, Day, and Sudeikis, who decide to murder their respective overbearing, abusive bosses, portrayed by Spacey, Aniston, and Farrell.

 Markowitz's script was bought by New Line Cinema in 2005 and the film spent six years in various states of pre-production, with a variety of actors attached to different roles.
 By 2010, Goldstein and Daley had rewritten the script, and the film finally went into production.

-The film premiered in Los Angeles on June 30, 2011, and was released on July 8, 2011.
-The film exceeded financial expectations, accruing over $28 million in the first three days, making it the number two film in the United States during its opening weekend.
-The film grossed $209.8 million worldwide by the end of its theatrical run.
+The film premiered at Grauman's Chinese Theatre on June 30, 2011, and was released on July 8, 2011, by Warner Bros.
+Pictures.
+The film received mixed reviews and grossed $209.8 million worldwide.

-The film received mixed-to-positive reviews, with critics praising the ensemble cast, and each lead being singled out for their performances across reviews.
-Some reviewers gave praise to the premise and plot, while others commented on the quality of the joke-writing.
 A sequel, Horrible Bosses 2, was released on November 26, 2014.